sannimichaelse/kyc-checks-api/README.md

 ## Whats Left To Do

--   Add authentication
+-   Add authentication using JWT
--   Protect the routes by authentication
+-   Protect the routes
 -   Log application errors and messages into a file
--   Setup a database and make sure each user have an account
+-   Setup a database and make sure each user have an account before performing kyc checks

 ## Documentation